Vinayakrevankar/dataviz-project-proposal-1/README.md

 Prototype 6:

-I created an interactive scatter plot using D3.js and React to visualize how songs differ in Energy and Danceability across various genres.
-Each bubble represents a song, the color indicates its genre, and the bubble size reflects its popularity.
-I also added checkbox filters that allow users to toggle individual genres on or off, dynamically updating the chart to focus on specific musical styles.
+I created an interactive scatter plot to visualize how songs vary in Energy and Danceability across different genres.
+Each bubble represents a song, with its color indicating the genre and its size reflecting popularity.
+The visualization also includes checkbox filters that let users toggle genres on or off, dynamically updating the chart to focus on specific musical styles.

 <img width="1360" height="692" alt="image" src="https://github.com/user-attachments/assets/c493c244-9e82-457f-bd43-9063fe5dd0ec" />